hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

 * `working_directory` (string) - This is the directory from which the puppet command will be run.
-When using hiera with a relative path, this option allows to ensure that he paths are working properly.
+When using hiera with a relative path, this option allows to ensure that the paths are working properly.
 If not specified, defaults to the value of specified `staging_directory` (or its default value if not specified either).

 ## Execute Command